In this post, I will show you how to Find Your Mexican Ancestors Using Church Padrones.

 As I have mentioned in the past my area of focus is South Texas and Northeastern Mexico, especially the states of Nuevo Leon, Coahuila, and Tamaulipas.
 In this particular post, I will be talking about the Church Padrones of Ciudad Mier and Revilla (present-day Guerrero).

-Hopefully, this example will get your ideas flowing as to how you can apply padrones into your own research.
+Hopefully, this example will get your ideas flowing as to how you can apply padrones to your own research.

 Find Your Mexican Ancestors Using Church Padrones